juju/juju/doc/contributions/forward-porting-bugs.md

-When fixing a bug that affects more than a single branch the prefered process for fixing the bug is to perform the work against the oldest branch and then forward port that backup to each release branch and finally in to master.
+When fixing a bug that affects more than a single branch the prefered process for fixing the bug is to perform the work against the oldest branch and then forward port that bug back up to each release branch and finally in to master.

 For example, if a bug is reported to impact R1, R2, and master.
 You would perform the work against a branch of R1.
 When your fix is ready